-- 1. Turn on Object Snaps 🗂. - 2.
-Select Build> Cabinet> Custom Countertop 🗐. - 3.
-Click and drag to draw a rectangular polyline that will become our custom countertop.
+- 1. Turn on Object Snaps - 2.
+Select Build> Cabinet> Custom Countertop 🗐.

-4. Select the custom countertop and use the edit tools to edit its shape as shown in the following images, where we have applied an Angle Hatch Fill Style to the Custom Countertop for easy viewing.

-- Use the Break Line and Change Line/Arc edit buttons to add edit handles and change the polyline's shape.
+- 4. Select the custom countertop and use the edit tools to edit its shape as shown in the following images, where we have applied an Angle Hatch Fill Style to the Custom Countertop for easy viewing. - Use the Break Line and Change Line/Arc edit buttons to add edit handles and change the polyline's shape.
 For more information, see "Break Line" on page 212 of the Reference Manual. - You can also draw End to End dimensions from the Base Cabinet to the edge of the Custom Countertop, and use those dimensions to type in a precise value for the distance.
-For more information see "Moving Objects Using Dimensions" on page 914 of the Reference Manual.
+For more information see "Moving Objects Using Dimensions" on page 932 of the Reference Manual.

-5. Let's create a Full Camera wiew and take a look.
+5. Let's create a Full Camera view and take a look.